jross365/LMStudio-Client/README.md

 💡 **- Idea  🐛 - Bug**

 ---
+### 06/21/2024

+I was forced to compromise and integrate tags-management directly into **Start-LMChat**.
+I wanted to integrate it into **Set-LMCLIOption**, but the way I'd have to go about it would be roundabout and "hacky".
+I would have had to integrate some string splits and joins to keep the *-UserInput* parameter consistent with all of the other options, where the Dialog File path and the tags could be moved into the function and interpreted correctly.
+It would have keep the code for **Start-LMChat** shorter, but at a high cost to how I've tried to write this module.

+The options are named as follows:

+**:tags** - Show the assigned tags
+**:atag** - Add tags
+**:rtag** - Remove tags

+*Add* and *Remove* can also take comma-separated tags.

+⬜️ I need to test the new tags parameters, and confirm they not only get written to the Dialog File, but they also appear in the History File.

+---
 ### 06/16/2024

 I fixed the two problems with the **Edit-LMSystemPrompt** function, involving the **-Remove** parameter.
 Bulk removal (and re-adding for any that weren't selected) has been sorted.